Curriculum Vitae

 Current position

-Specially appointed assistant professor, Research Center on Ethnical, Legal and Social Issues, Osaka University
+Specially appointed assistant professor, Center for the study of CO*Design, Osaka University

 Address